suranimaria/4156-Miniproject-2024-Students-Cplusplus/README.md

    *Note*: The checks enabled for `clang-tidy` are defined in the `.clang-tidy` file.
 In this case, only specific checks for static analysis are enabled to avoid unnecessary noise.

+*Note*: In case of errors regarding corrupted: `.gcda` and `.gcno` files, delete the entire build/CMakeFiles directory and re-build